wzh99/SimPL/doc/simpl_report.md

 #### Memory

-Memory $M$ stores mapping from integer addresses to values.
+Memory $M$ stores mappings from integer addresses to values.
 Memory pointer $p$ stores the address for next reference cell.
 It can also be understood as the number of total reference cells at that time.
 This pointer helps allocation of new reference cells.

 ### Values